Henry Every: Fate

 As the manhunt for Every continued in the decade following his disappearance, sightings were frequently reported, but none proved reliable.
-After the publication of a fictional memoir in 1709, which claimed Every was a king ruling a pirate utopia in Madagascar, popular accounts increasingly took on a more legendary, romantic flavor (see In contemporary literature).
+After the publication of a fictional memoir in 1709, which claimed Every was a king ruling a pirate utopia in Madagascar, popular accounts increasingly took on a more legendary, romantic flavour (see In contemporary literature).
 Although such stories were widely believed to be true by the public, they had no basis in reality.
 No reliable information about Every's whereabouts or activities emerged after June 1696.

+A 2024 book alleges that Every survived to covertly enter service as a Royal spy with the assistance of Daniel Defoe, largely on the basis of a coded letter attributed to "Avery the Pirate."

 Fate of Every's crew

 North American colonies

 About 75 of Every's crew sailed to North America in hopes of escaping the transcontinental manhunt.
 His crew members were sighted in the Carolinas, New England, and in Pennsylvania; some even bribed Pennsylvania Governor William Markham for £100 per man.
 This was enough to buy the governor's allegiance, who was aware of their identity and reportedly even allowed one to marry his daughter.
 Although other local officials, notably magistrate Captain Robert Snead, tried to have the pirates arrested, the governor's protection ensured that they remained audacious enough to boast of their exploits "publicly over their cups".
 When Snead's persistence started to irritate the governor, the magistrate was reprehended:

 He [Markham] called me rascal and dared me to issue my warrants against these men, saying that he had a good mind to commit me.
 I told him that were he not Governor I would not endure such language, and that it was hard to be so treated for doing my duty.
 He then ordered the constables not to serve any more of my warrants; moreover being greatly incensed he wrote a warrant with his own hand to the Sheriff to disarm me.

 Maryland, Massachusetts, New York, Virginia, and other colonies published the proclamation authorizing Every's arrest, but rarely went beyond this.
-Although harboring pirates became more dangerous for the colonial governors over time, only seven of Every's crew were tried between 1697 and 1705, and all of these were acquitted.
+Although harbouring pirates became more dangerous for the colonial governors over time, only seven of Every's crew were tried between 1697 and 1705, and all of these were acquitted.

-Ancient coins taken from Ganj-i-Sawai were discovered in 2014 at Sweet Berry Farm in Middletown, Rhode Island.
+Ancient coins allegedly taken from Ganj-i-Sawai were discovered in 2014 at Sweet Berry Farm in Middletown, Rhode Island.
 Later on, more coins were unearthed in Massachusetts, Rhode Island, Connecticut and North Carolina.